kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 Yes, but the impact should be minimal:

-- Pod startup latency: Drivers must lookup attribute values before starting containers, but the impact of this is minimized by local informer based lookup
+- Pod startup latency: Drivers write metadata files during NodePrepareResources, adding a small I/O overhead.
+  The framework's schema validation and file writes are lightweight operations.

 - The feature does not affect existing SLIs/SLOs for clusters not using DRA or for drivers not opting-in on this feature